Strongly Sublinear Algorithms for Testing Pattern Freeness: High-level description of the basic algorithm for testing freeness of a pattern of size 4

-Now the way to solve the above relaxed problem is very similar to the way we solve the unrestricted problem; we decompose $D$ into an $m \times m$ grid of sub-boxes,$D_{m,m}$, by performing gridding of $D.$ Then, we either find $\pi$ in $D_{m,m}$, or, using Lemma~\ref{clm:MarcusTardos}, conclude that there are only linearly many dense sub-boxes in $D_{m,m}$.
-At that point, we find a $\phi$-legged $\nu$-appearance by reducing it to the same problem of a $\phi'$-legged $\nu'$-freeness of smaller $\nu' \in \mathcal S_{r'}, ~ r' < r,$ or, self-reducing the problem for finding $\phi$-legged $\nu$-appearance but in a sub-component $D'$ whose length is a factor $m$ smaller than that of the length of $D$.
+In particular, one difficulty is that after gridding, a superlinear number of nonempty boxes does not guarantee such appearance, as Lemma~\ref{clm:MarcusTardos} does not apply.
+For example, for even~$r$, consider the grid $[r] \times [r]$ all of whose points in the top left quarter $\{1,\dots,r/2\}\times \{r/2 + 1, [4]\dots,r\}$ and right bottom quarter $\{r/2 + 1,\dots,r\} \times \{1,\dots,r/2\}$ are marked.
+There are no restricted $(1,2)$-appearances among the marked points where the $1$ leg is from the right half and the $2$-leg is from the left half, despite there being $\Omega(r^2)$ points.
+However, for our goal of testing $\pi$-freeness for $\pi \in \mathcal S_k,$ we can relax the task of finding $\phi$-legged $\nu$-freeness of $\nu \in \mathcal S_r, r \leq k$ to the following problem which we call ``generalized-testing $\nu$ w.r.t.\ $\pi$'', denoted $\mathsf{GeneralizedTesting}_{\pi}(\nu, D, \phi)$: The inputs are a permutation $\nu \in \mathcal{S}_r$, a component $D$, and a leg mapping $\phi$.
+Our goal is to find either a $\phi$-legged $\nu$-appearance \textbf{OR} a $\pi$-appearance in $D$.
+The way we solve this generalized problem is very similar, conceptually, to the way we solve the unrestricted problem; we decompose $D$ into an $m \times m$ grid of subboxes,$D_{m,m}$, by performing gridding of $D.$ Then, we either find $\pi$ in $D_{m,m}$, or, using Lemma~\ref{clm:MarcusTardos}, conclude that there are only linearly many dense subboxes in $D_{m,m}$.
+At that point, we find a $\phi$-legged $\nu$-appearance by reducing it to the same problem of a $\phi'$-legged $\nu'$-freeness of smaller $\nu' \in \mathcal S_{r'}, ~ r' < r,$ or, self-reducing the problem for finding $\phi$-legged $\nu$-appearance but in a sub-component $D'$ whose size is a factor $m$ smaller than that of the size of $D$.
 This is done in a similar way to what is described above in Case 1.

-In summary, the procedure for $\mathsf{GeneralizedTesting}_{\pi}(\nu)$ is very similar to the procedure for $\pi$-freeness, with the same two cases, where Case 2 becomes recursion to finding appearances of a smaller permutation, and where the base case is for permutations of length $2$.
+In summary, the algorithm for $\mathsf{GeneralizedTesting}_{\pi}(\nu)$ is very similar to the algorithm for testing $\pi$-freeness, with the same two cases, where Case 2 becomes recursion to finding appearances of a smaller permutation, and where the base case is for permutations of length $2$.
 As we show in Section \ref{sec:generalizedtesting}, formally, $\mathsf{GeneralizedTesting}_{\pi}(\nu)$ strictly generalizes testing $\pi$-freeness, and hence, the formal algorithm for testing $\pi$-freeness will be a special case of $\mathsf{GeneralizedTesting}_{\pi}(\nu)$.